alainglez/go-smoke/README.md

 - Deployed with Docker.

 # Usage

-runs a smoke test of multiple URLs on a website using concurrent go routines to prime and check the status of a host recently deployed to via a CI job, returns PASS or FAIL along with the status code, duration and size of http responses to each of the URLs.
-Normally called fro every host in a target environment during a rolling deployment by taking a host down behind the load balancer (reverse proxy), deploying a new build and smoke testing it.
+Runs a smoke test of multiple URLs on a website using concurrent go routines to prime and check the status of a host recently deployed to via a CI job, returns PASS or FAIL along with the status code, duration and size of http responses to each of the URLs.
+Normally called from every host in a target environment during a rolling deployment by taking a host down behind the load balancer (reverse proxy), deploying a new build and smoke testing it.

 #Happy flow